How to resolve issues connecting a Bluetooth device to your Roku device

 You can turn the Bluetooth auto-play feature off (or on) only when the Bluetooth channel is open.

-2. Press Star star button on Roku remote on your Roku remote to access playback options.
+- Press Star on your Roku remote to access playback options.